Cuba Sea Turtle Expedition

 - This trip can be done as a student field trip.
 Contact us here to inquire about dates and prices.

 - We try to pair individual travelers with other singles of the same sex.
-If a single room is preferred or we are not able to pair up, there is a single supplement fee of $350 per person.

 CONTACT US to: